sensu/sensu-docs/content/sensu-go/6.3/operations/deploy-sensu/generate-certificates.md

   4cc36e198efb22e8   backend-3    context deadline exceeded   false
 {{< /code >}}

-An expired agent certificate does not cause any errors or log messages to indicate the exipriation.
+An expired agent certificate does not cause any errors or log messages to indicate the expiration.
 Use the [certificate expiration check][16] to find the agent certificate expiration date.

 ### Renew certificates